cedrosdev/winnetoujs-documentation/version-3/whatIsNew.md

 ## Main changes

+Now, constructos and WinnetouJs functions are tree-shakable which means that you only will compile to final bundle what you really use.

 ### WinnetouJs Modules

 Winnetou was divided in modules in order to user can import only what is important for project.
 Modules are: